Callum-OP/NPC-Chatbot/README.md

 Features to consider:
 Multiple NPCs.
 Can only speak to NPCs within a certain radius.
+Basic fallback dialogue for if the server cannot connect.

 # Things to note
 My laptop is not powerful enough to run gpt-oss-20b locally, so will use huggingface to use it remotely for free with a limited number of requests.
 The API key needs to be hidden so it can not be misused.